AgincourtSkunkworks/FRCDocs/docs/programming/control-algorithms/pid.md

         }
     }
     ```

+    In this sample graph, we are assuming that we have an aggressive proportional gain.
+The different lines represent different amounts of damping (from the derivative term) being applied, and how it affects the system's response.

     - **Underdamped**: Can occur when an aggressive proportional gain is set, with an insufficiently large derivative gain (damp).
 Results in oscillations around the set point, until settled.
     - **Overdamped**: Can occur when the derivative gain (damp) is too large for the proportional gain.
 Results in a longer than necessary time to reach the set point.